 The officer walked over to my car, his hand by his side on his gun, and though I knew I had done nothing wrong, I couldn’t escape the frightful thought that maybe just maybe today was my turn to be George Floyd, Eric Garner, or Jacob Blake.

 Sir, would you mind stepping out of the vehicle.

 He looked directly at me, but I could tell he didn’t see me.
 Not for who I am anyway.
 He didn’t see a hardworking, educated, family man.
 A man who had never so much as gotten a ticket for jaywalking, all he saw was the color of my skin.

 Sir, I’m not going to ask you again.
 Please step out of the vehicle.

-Once I had exited the vehicle the officer instructed me to move toward the front of the car and place my hands on the hood.
+Once I had exited the vehicle, the officer instructed me to move toward the car’s front and place my hands on the hood.

 Do you mind if we search your car?